pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 You know one day we will never meet again"
 --Ball Park Music, *Caramel*

+"Don't forget:
+Every step
+Is in to the unknown!"
+--Ball Park Music, *Day & Age*

+"I'm afraid that there'll be no change
+That things
+Will stay
+Exactly the same"
+--Ball Park Music, *Writing Hand*

 "Although golf was originally restricted to wealthy, overweight Protestants, today it's open to anybody who owns hideous clothing."
 --David Barry